PAI-Tech/PAI-BOT-JS/docs/installation/index.md

 cd /var/PAI/Bot  # You can set any location with access to the PAI Environment
 ```

-and clone the PAI-BOT-JS repository from GitHub:
+Clone the PAI-BOT-JS repository from GitHub:
 ```
 git clone https://github.com/PAI-Tech/PAI-BOT-JS.git
 ```